Figure skating spirals: Spiral sequence

 A "spiral sequence" is a series of spiral moves performed together.
-The spiral sequence was a required element for ladies and pairs in international competition prior to the 2012–13 season; under the rules for the ISU Judging System, the skater must have held each spiral position for at least 3 seconds to have received credit for it.
+The spiral sequence was a required element for women's and pairs' skating in international competition prior to the 2012–13 season; under the rules for the ISU Judging System, the skater needed to hold each spiral position for at least 3 seconds to have received credit for it.

 A spiral sequence often included a change of edge spiral.
 The same spiral position was held, but the skater changed the edge he or she was skating on.
 The most common was forward inside edge to forward outside edge.

 From the 2012–13 season and onward, the spiral sequence was replaced by the choreographic sequence.
-The choreographic sequence is required for men's, ladies' and pairs' free skating.
+The choreographic sequence is required for men's, women's and pairs' free skating.
 The choreographic sequence consists of moves in the field, unlisted jumps, spinning movements, etc.

 Variations

 Spirals can also be performed in other positions, such as with the free leg extended forward or to the side, with a bent knee, or with the leg, knee, or skate supported with one or both hands.
 There are many variations and some names, while not necessarily official, have come into common use.

 An arabesque spiral is the basic spiral position.
 The free leg is extended behind the body above hip height (at least a 90-degree angle).
 Some skaters are able to achieve vertical (180 degrees) with this position, but it is not required.

 A catch-foot spiral does not refer to any single position, but generally refers to any spiral with the skate of the free leg being held in one or both hands.
 Catchfoot spirals include: